Sheriff’s deputy boasted to extremists about beating Black man, called it ‘sweet stress relief,' feds say

 “I want to get [law enforcement] only stuff like flashbangs and entry charges and say I used them in training when I pocketed them,” Griggers texted.

-“Yeah I’ll pay big money for bang [and] boom,” Grey Zamudio, a member of a California-based group called Defend East County wrote back, according to an FBI affidavit.
+“Yeah I’ll pay big money for bang [and] boom,” Grey Zamudio, a member of a California-based online group called Defend East County wrote back, according to an FBI affidavit.
 “I’m ready to terrorize.”

 Federal investigators found the incriminating messages after obtaining a warrant for Zamudio’s phone last August, according to court records.
-Zamudio was a member of a large online group based in southern California called Defend East County, which had openly advocated in Facebook posts for attacking Black Lives Matter protesters and shared videos of people beating demonstrators and running people over with vehicles on Facebook, the San Diego Union-Tribune reported last year.
+Zamudio was a member of Defend East County, which had openly advocated in Facebook posts for attacking Black Lives Matter protesters and shared videos of people beating demonstrators and running people over with vehicles on Facebook, the San Diego Union-Tribune reported last year.
 Facebook eventually removed the group in October, the newspaper reported.

 Federal officials also charged Zamudio last August for possessing unregistered firearms and silencers.
 According to court records, Zamudio pleaded guilty in December.